-Partnering with The Big Issue Group offers your stakeholders access to exciting volunteering, team-building and mentoring opportunities, and affords your business access to The Big Issue Group’s significant and influential community of readers, supporters, investees and investors.
+Partnering with The Big Issue Group offers your stakeholders access to exciting volunteering, team-building and mentoring opportunities.
+Partnership also places your business at the heart of The Big Issue Group’s influential community of readers, supporters, investees and investors.

 We seek to establish long-term, flexible partnerships and offer a range of engagement opportunities, including: